+The State Secretary for International Finance has negotiated special agreements with France, Germany and Italy regarding the tax consequences for cross-border commuters during the period affected by COVID-19.
+These agreements are expected to stay in place until the end of September 2021.
 They may be terminated pre-mature by the competent authorities of the involved countries.
-Also, cantonal tax authorities are considering how they will allocate employment income for the period during which employees could not work where they usually would have.
+Also, cantonal tax authorities are considering how they will allocate employment income for the period during which employees could not work, where they usually would have.
 Employees should therefore review their individual situation for 2021.
-It is strongly recommended to review one's own tax position for 2020 to tackle any double taxation issues as early as possible.
+It is strongly recommended to review one's own tax position for 2021 to tackle any double taxation issues as early as possible.

 Furthermore special agreements have been made between Switzerland and certain countries regarding social security application due to Covid-19.

 The revised expatriate ordinance, applicable since January 2016, applies tax benefits more restrictively.
 Per the new definition, only executives and specialists temporarily transferred or assigned to Switzerland will qualify.
 The absolute limitation is still five years.
 With the new law, the deduction for double housing is only available if the dwelling in the home country is not rented out and therefore available to the expatriate.
 The tax administration is strongly focusing on cases of career expatriates, and such assignments that, after five years, are extended.
 For these cases, strong evidence of the initial need of a limited stay in Switzerland is required.